 Collapsible Camping Sink

 Admittedly, these don’t really qualify as sinks in the way that we’d normally think of one.
-They lack any sort of counter space and there’s no faucet to speak of.
+They lack any counter space, and there’s no faucet to speak of.
 They’d be more accurately termed “basins” and are essentially a collapsible bucket to wash your dishes in.
-The closest thing you’ll have to running water is pouring a bottle of it over your hands and dishes; though you could also set up a collapsible jug with a valve to act as a faucet.
+The closest thing you’ll have to run water is pouring a bottle of it over your hands and dishes, though you could also set up a collapsible jug with a valve to act as a faucet.

 If you’re looking for a do-everything storage container, the QiMH Collapsible is going to be a gamechanger in your camping experience.
 The QiMH functions as a cutting board, a washbasin, and a storage basket, performing admirably at each task.

-In its collapsed form, the QiMH is 16.5 by 12 inches, with the cutting board space being slightly smaller.
+The QiMH is 16.5 by 12 inches in its collapsed form, with the cutting board space being slightly smaller.
 That’s still quite portable while providing the functionality needed for food prep work.
 The collapsed basin is also just a couple of inches thick and can easily slide between your other camping gear for transport.
 Weighing just over a pound, it’s also great for backcountry campers who could strap it to their pack and barely even notice it.

 Once unfolded, the basin has a capacity of 8.5 quarts, a little over a gallon.
 The height is about five and a half inches, which isn’t really enough for convenient dishwashing, but it’ll work in a pinch.
 The basin also sports a drain plug, which you could outfit with a small screen for filtering out food particles before you dispose of the greywater.
 The drain plug also makes washing vegetables a breeze.
 Unfortunately, the plug doesn’t stay in that well, so it’s not great for water storage.

-The QiMH also comes with a very small price tag, making this one of the best options for campers on a budget.
+The QiMH also comes with a tiny price tag, making this one of the best options for campers on a budget.
 You’ll still need a surface like a picnic table to do any food prep, but it functions well as a cutting board and basin.

 Coleman is a major player in the cooler and camp stove market, so it’s no surprise that they make one of the more popular washbasins to go along with them.
 This particular one consists of two washbasins, an intriguing design consisting of a lightweight set of supports with some plastic sheeting between them that unfolds to become a fairly large sink.
 Each of the basins is 10 inches by 10 inches, which should fit the largest dinner plates and most pots and pans.
 If you’re looking for a portable sink that can really hold some water, this is an ideal option for you.

-This collapsible basin from Wakeman Outdoors is very similar to the QiMH, but at a slightly lower price point and with fewer features.
+This collapsible basin from Wakeman Outdoors is similar to the QiMH but at a slightly lower price point and with fewer features.
 When expanded, it’s 14 ¾” by 10 ¾” by 5”, for a total capacity of ten liters.
-Collapsed it has the same dimensions but with about two inches of height instead of five.
+Collapsed, it has the same dimensions but with about two inches of height instead of five.
 That’s not super portable for a basin that only holds ten liters, but it’s a lot better than carrying a five-gallon bucket on your trip.